PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

   :blue_book: [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSc0d4WQuLi3g14vt3X3CUbjIzki-JTLUWvKXtn48dlmyxVFrA/viewform?usp=sf_link)

 [Weekly Talk on Mental Health](http://pdxchinese.org/weeklytalk/)
-We will host weekly talks on mental health by inviting professionals in the field till end of 2020.
+We will host weekly talks on mental health by inviting professionals in the field.

 [Request for Paid Visits to Licensed Mental Health Providers](mailto:oregonchinesecoalition@gmail.com)
 For office/virtual visits only and possibly outpatient treatment.
 You are encouraged to get the fee estimate first and contact us for securing the funding.
 However, contacting us beforehand is not mandatory.
-Funding will be available for services dated before 12/31/2020.
+Funding will be available for services dated before 6/30/2022.
 [Reimbursement Form](/assets/pdf/reimbursement_form_advocacy_fillable.pdf) (Category: Visits to Mental Health Providers)

 [Financial Assistance Programs](http://OCCResponse.org)